TheShayegh/PAT/index.md

 ### Bargain

-Currently, the model is trained and prepared just for Tehran addresses and doesn't support other cities.
-But it can be easily prepared for otherwheres just if there is suitable datasets (pairs of address and location).
-Performance depends on amonts of data but response time is independent.
+Currently, the model is trained and prepared just for Tehran addresses and doesn’t support other cities.
+But it can be easily provided for other wheres if there are suitable datasets (pairs of address and location).
+Performance depends on amounts of data, but response time is independent.

-You can order each model via my [email portal](mailto:behzad.shayegh.b@gmail.com).
-You can buy trained model or build it given your own dataset independently.
+You can order each model via my email portal.
+You can buy a trained model or build it, given your dataset.
 Feel free to ask questions.

 ### The preprocessor model is available for free

-In order to speed up research related to Persian language, the source code of the preprocessor model is available for free.
+To speed up research related to the Persian language, the source code of the preprocessor model is available for free.

-This preprocessor works unsupervised and does not require any cleaned or special data.
+This preprocessor works unsupervised and does not require any particular data.
 All you need to do is give it plenty of unprocessed data.
-This model uses heuristic methods based on data statistics, therefore, as the volume of input data increases, the performance quality of the model also increases.
-It should be noted that this model does not use grammatical rules and therefore can be used in a wider range.
-Because it's unsupervised, there is a possibility of error in it's process, but it successfully standardize and reduce the number of types of input text.
-This model will work if you need to start your research quickly and temporarily go through the preprocessing stage.
-Look at these statistics about it's performance:
+This model uses heuristic methods based on data statistics.
+Therefore, The more volume of input data you provide for it, The better performance it will payback.
+What should note is that this model does not use grammatical rules; therefore, it can be used in a broader range.

+Because it’s unsupervised, there is a possibility of error in its process, but it successfully standardizes and reduces the number of types of input text.
+Look at these statistics about its performance:

 <table>
-  <caption>Preprocessor Model Performance</caption>
+  <caption>The Preprocessor Model Performance</caption>
   <tr>
     <th></th>
     <th>Before Preprocess</th>